rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 So we will fixt it adding `10.0.0.2` as `gettingstarted.htb` to our `/etc/hosts`:

 ```
-sudo echo `10.0.0.2 gettingstarted.htb` >> /etc/hosts
+$ sudo echo `10.0.0.2 gettingstarted.htb` >> /etc/hosts
 ```

-If we reaload, the page will look much better:
+If we reload, the page will look much better:

 ![welcome screen fixed](htb-getting-started-welcome-screen-fixed.png)
 *Welcome screen fixed*